valletrg/CS2Vault/README.md

 | white.market | Every 6 hours |
 | market.csgo.com | Every 6 hours |

 You can switch between sources in the Settings tab.
 Prices are cached locally and only re-fetched when the cache expires, keeping the app fast for returning users.
-This model is what keeps CS2Vault completely free — no subscriptions, no API keys, no paywalls.
+This model is what keeps CS2Vault completely free, no subscriptions, no API keys, no paywalls.

 ---